gmh1627/gmh1627.github.io/_pages/cv.md

 ======
 * Ph.D in Version Control Theory, GitHub University, 2018 (expected)
 * M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Data Science, School of Artificial Intelligence and Data Science, University of Science and Technology of China, 2026

 Work experience
 ======